 To provide comprehensive educational and technical support for State agencies so that those programs, services and activities operated by the State of Georgia are accessible and usable by everyone.

 It is the guiding principle of the State ADA Coordinator’s Office to maintain compliance with the Americans with Disabilities Act (ADA), a Civil Rights Law, which requires equal access to programs, services, and activities to individuals who have disabilities and prohibits discrimination.
-We provide an open and meaningful accommodations request process, which offers resolution to complaints and allegations regarding the ADA.
 In alignment with our Office’s mission, our goal is to provide comprehensive educational and technical support for State agencies so that those programs, services, and activities operated by the State of Georgia are accessible and usable by everyone.
 We achieve our mission by executing current ADA training programs, technical assistance engagements, and facilities improvement reviews.

 The State Americans with Disabilities Act (ADA) Coordinator’s Office is a department within the Georgia State Financing and Investment Commission, and it is located on Capitol Hill in downtown Atlanta, Georgia.
 Our primary customers are State of Georgia Agencies’ ADA Coordinators, Human Resources Professionals, Design and Construction Professionals, and State Facility Directors and Administrators.
 We also serve Collaborative Partners, County and City Government Entities, Individuals with Disabilities, and the General Public.
 Our team also serves the citizens of Georgia who allege inaccessibility when engaging State of Georgia agencies.
 We provide these services under the guidelines of the Americans with Disabilities Act (ADA) and its amendments (ADAAA), as well as Section 504 of the Rehabilitation Act of 1973.